Why Field Training Is Important for Home Inspection Training

 A recipe book is not the same as actual cooking.
 The same logic applies to home inspection training.
 You need field experience to become a respectable inspector.
-Without it, you’ll have all the theoretical knowledge and nothing practical to back it.
+Without it, you'll have all the theoretical knowledge but nothing practical to back it up.

 Why Is Field Experience Necessary to Become a Successful Home Inspector?